techleadcoaching/coaching/getting-started.md

 ## What is Tech Lead Coaching?

-As just stated, it's really just a safe space where tech leads and coaches work together work through daily problems and frustrations to grow your impact as a tech lead over time.
+As just stated, a coaching relationship is really just an ongoing conersation in a safe space where tech leads and coaches talk through daily problems and frustrations to grow your impact as a tech lead over time.

 It is **not**:
 * a training program,
-* a paid corporate thing, or
+* a paid corporate offering, or
 * tightly controlled by anyone.

 It **is**: